Connacht Junior Club Hurling Championship

-The Connacht Junior Club Hurling Championship is a hurling competition that comprises the winners of the senior hurling competitions from Sligo and Leitrim along with the Galway champions who receive a bye to the final.
+The Connacht Junior Club Hurling Championship is a hurling competition that comprises the winners of the senior hurling competitions from Sligo and Leitrim along with the Mayo Junior winners and the Galway Junior A winners (or Galway Junior 1 champions should the Junior A Champion be a "B" Team).
 The winners of this competition qualify for the All-Ireland Junior Club Hurling Championship.

 The county champions of Mayo and Roscommon compete in the intermediate grade.

-The current champions are Easkey Sea Blues of Sligo who defeated Ballygar of Galway in the 2022 final.
+The current champions are Easkey Sea Blues of Sligo who defeated Ballinasloe of Galway in the 2024 final.